Alan Coates: Personal

-Alan and his twin brother Roger were born on 27 June 1943 at St George's Hospital in Kew, Victoria to parents Thomas and Joan (née Courtney-Pratt) Coates, who had been married the previous year.
+Coates and his twin brother Roger were born on 27 June 1943 at St George's Hospital in Kew, Victoria to parents Thomas and Joan (née Courtney-Pratt) Coates, who had been married the previous year.
 Younger brother Gordon was born three years later on Boxing Day in the same hospital.
-On 2 January 1967, Alan married Marylon Slade Bodkin, who was born in Canberra 31 August 1943.
+On 2 January 1967, Coares married Marylon Slade Bodkin, who was born in Canberra 31 August 1943.
 They have three children.
 Also a bellringer and statistician, Marylon Coates is the author of many statistical studies on the incidence and mortality rates from cancer in Australia.

 In 2015 Coates survived a serious heart attack while at bellringing practice in St Mary's Cathedral and had to be winched down on a stretcher by abseiling rescuers through a trapdoor in the floor of the tower.
 It was impossible to take him down via the normal route of 120 steps in a narrow circular stairwell.
 The persistence and skill of his ringing companions, St Mary's Tower Captain Murray-Luke Peard and bellringer Mark Ferguson, were credited with saving his life by immediately administering cardiopulmonary resuscitation CPR.
 In recognition of this, ANZAB now provides for first-aid and CPR training for two members in each belltower.
 Coates had suffered a heart attack 15 years previously, when in full academic dress at Sydney University, preparing to participate in a graduation ceremony for medical students.